k2view-academy/K2View-Academy/articles/39_fabric_catalog/13_discovery_pipeline_settings.md

 ### Overview

-The Discovery Pipeline tab in the Catalog Settings provides a full and comprehensive view of the Discovery job configuration.
+The **Discovery Pipeline** tab in the Catalog Settings provides a full and comprehensive view of the Discovery job configuration.
 It displays the configuration rules: the Baseline rule that defines the product default settings as well as the project-level rules.

-The Baseline rule includes a list of product built-in plugins with their input parameters, sample size for the data snapshot and more.
+The **Baseline** rule includes a list of product built-in plugins with their input parameters, sample size for the data snapshot and more.

 In addition to viewing the baseline, this setup screen enables performing the following updates:

-* Override baseline configuration
+* Override the baseline rule configuration
 * Add new plugins to the pipeline
 * Create filter on data platform that will be applied by the crawler